-Second, the very attractiveness of most Web sites, with their color graphics and ingenious links to other topics, promotes dabbling and skimming.
-The word “surfing” is appropriate, because most sites encourage only the most surface exploration of a topic.
-The Internet thus accentuates what are already bad habits foremost students: Their short attention spans, their unwillingness to explore subjects in depth, their poor reading and evaluation skills.
+Second, the very attractiveness of most Web sites, with their colour graphics and ingenious links to other topics, promotes dabbling and skimming.
+The word “surfing” is appropriate because most sites encourage only the surface exploration of a topic.
+The Internet thus accentuates what are already bad habits foremost among students: Their short attention spans, their unwillingness to explore subjects in-depth, and their poor reading and evaluation skills.
 Computers also tend to isolate students, to turn them into computer geeks who think cyberspace is actually real.
 Some students have found they have a serious and addictive case of “Webaholism,” where they spend hours and hours on the computer at the expense of their family and friends.
 Unfortunately, computers tend to separate, not socialize students.
 Finally, we need to think about who has the most to gain or lose from computers in the schools.
 Are administrators getting more students “taught” for less money?
 Are big companies training a force of computer worker bees to run their businesses?
-Will corporate CEO’s use technology to isolate and control their employees?
-In short, the much ballyhooed promise of computers for education has yet to be realized.
+Will corporate CEOs use technology to isolate and control their employees?
+In short, the much-ballyhooed promise of computers for education has yet to be realized.

 –Dudley Erskine Devlin